Take Action

 This future is possible.
 Our educators and students need this future.
 Our state can afford this future.
 We must demand it.

-Winning that future requires every Texan who works in, learns in, and supports public schools to step up and speak out.
+Winning that future requires every Texan who works in, learns in, and supports public schools to step up and be #Allin for our schools and our communities.

-Every purchase acts as a donation to our union’s political fund and our fight for thriving Texas public schools.
+Did you know?
+Every purchase at store.texasaft.org acts as a donation to our union’s political fund and our fight for thriving Texas public schools.

 3 Anytime Actions to Take